Nepadorūs vakarai. BMW

 2021 dabar

-"Obscene West" is an interdisciplinary multifaceted project of Kaunas Artists' House exploring changes in the cultural context related to sexualities during the 1990s.
-The project invited us to look back to the 90s - a period of social, political and cultural turmoil in Lithuania after the collapse of Soviet Union.
+Obscene West is an interdisciplinary, multifaceted project of Kaunas Artists' House that explores changes in the cultural context related to sexualities during the 1990s.
+The project invites a return to the 1990s—a period of social, political, and cultural turmoil in Lithuania following the collapse of the Soviet Union.

-The first part of the project "Obscene West.
-In Honey" was dedicated to the women artists working at that time.
-The project, named after Eglė Rakauskaitė's 1996 performance-video installation "In Honey" (Meduje), analysed the issues of gender roles and sexualities of the transformative 1990s, and explored the manifestations of feminist movement in the art scene in Lithuania and in the neighbouring post-Soviet countries.
+The first part of the project, Obscene West.
+In Honey, was dedicated to the women artists active during that time.
+Named after Eglė Rakauskaitė's 1996 performance-video installation In Honey (Meduje), the project analysed issues of gender roles and sexualities during the transformative 1990s, and examined manifestations of the feminist movement within the Lithuanian art scene and neighbouring post-Soviet countries.

-In 2023, the second part of the project, "Naglis," aimed to investigate the emergence of the queer culture of the 1990s and it’s relations to the social environment in the country and the region.
-"Obscene West.
-Naglis" consisted of a wide-ranging programme of 8 events (performative readings, performative tour, exhibition, video art programme, performance evening-party) with curators, researchers and artists from the Baltic States and the Eastern European region.
+In 2023, the second part of the project, Naglis, focused on the emergence of queer culture in the 1990s and its relationship to the social environment in Lithuania and the broader region.
+Obscene West.
+Naglis presented a wide-ranging programme of eight events—performative readings, a performative tour, an exhibition, a video art programme, and a performance evening-party—featuring curators, researchers, and artists from the Baltic States and Eastern Europe.

 _